 Areas of Expertise

-José David Rodriguez is the Augustana Heritage Chair of Global Mission and World Christianity and the Director of Advanced Studies at the Lutheran School of Theology at Chicago (LSTC).
+José David Rodriguez is the Augustana Heritage Chair of Global Mission and World Christianity at the Lutheran School of Theology at Chicago (LSTC).

 Ordained in 1975, Rodriguez served congregations in Puerto Rico and Chicago.
 He held visiting appointments at the Seminario Evangelico de Puerto Rico and the Comunidad Teologica de Mexico, and was an adjunct faculty member at Elmhurst College, Elmhurst, Ill., and Northern Baptist Theological Seminary, Lombard, Ill., before joining the Lutheran School of Theology faculty in 1985.